lowgun4/gameOfLife/README.md

 **WARNING: JavaScript does not have a const keyword, so be very VERY sure you do not make any assignments to those global variables**.

 ### Software Rules
-One important part of the of Game of Life are the rules listed above, which we will go over in more detail now, with a few special rules for our project.
+One important part of the of Game of Life are the rules listed above, which we will go over in more detail now.

 Each cell has three different states (or colors) while the game is running.
 The three different states are: